-It’s now 45 years since LEO SAYER released his first album ‘Silverbird’.
+But it’s also 49 years since Leo released the record that was his first album ‘Silverbird’.

-On the Warner Bros USA and Chrysalis Records UK release in 1973, Leo appeared on TV dressed as a white faced Pierrot, hitting immediate success in the charts, on the stage, and creating a major buzz in the press.
+On this Warner Bros USA and Chrysalis Records UK (and rest of the world) album release in 1973, Leo first appeared on TV dressed as a white-faced Pierrot, with an image and style that gained him immediate success in the charts and on stage, this unique look creating a major buzz in the worldwide music press.

-Born in Shoreham By Sea, West Sussex, in England, Leo now lives in Australia, where he still tours, performs and records.
+Born on May 21st, 1948, in Shoreham By Sea, West Sussex, England, Leo now lives in Australia, where he still tours, performs and records.

 In 2013 he released his 13th studio album ‘Restless Years’, producing and writing all the songs, with some of Australia’s best musicians providing the backing.

-Now, to mark his 70th birthday in May comes ‘Selfie’, a collection of originals plus one Beatles cover, again produced by Leo, but this time he has played all the music too.
+To mark his 70th birthday in May 2018 he released ‘Selfie’, a collection of originals songs, yet again produced by Leo, but this time he performed the entire album of 15 songs by himself.

-He feels he’s as prolific now as he’s ever been, and still looking and feeling youthful, has no thoughts of slowing down.
+He feels he’s as prolific now as he has ever been and has no thoughts of slowing down.

-His career started in 1972, when he met David Courtney through an audition held in his home city of Brighton.
-Leo and David started writing songs together, and took these to Adam Faith, a legendary British pop singing and acting icon the 50’s and 60’s.
-Adam saw Leo’s potential immediately, producing his first records with David, staring with ‘Silverbird’ in 1973.
+His career started in 1972, when he met David Courtney through an audition held in David’s home city of Brighton.
+Leo and David started writing songs together immediately, and took these to Adam Faith, a legendary British pop singing and acting icon from the 50’s and 60’s.
+Adam could clearly see Leo’s potential, co-producing ‘Silverbird’ in 1973 with David.
 A cover version of Leo’s ‘The Show Must Go On’ from this album became a U.S. No.1 record for Three Dog Night in 1974.

-But this wasn’t the first success for Leo, Adam and David, as just a few months earlier they’d masterminded a solo album for The Who’s Roger Daltrey.
-This introduced Leo to the music industry as Daltrey’s songwriter, most notably with the song “Giving It All Away”, which in 1972, went straight into the U.S. and U.K. Top Ten.
+But this wasn’t the first success for Leo, Adam and David.
+Just a few months earlier than Silverbird’s release they’d masterminded a solo album for The Who’s Roger Daltrey.
+That album, ‘Daltrey’, introduced Leo to the music industry as Roger’s songwriter, most notably with the song “Giving It All Away”, which in 1972, went straight into the U.S. and U.K. Top Ten.